LuizaBin/LuizaBin.github.io/README.md

 # Luiza Binaj - Portfolio

-Personal portfolio website showcasing my experience as a Technical Support Engineer.
+Personal portfolio website showcasing my experience as a Quality Assurance Engineer.

 ## About

-This site highlights my background in API troubleshooting, SaaS support, and technical problem-solving.
+QA professional with 3+ years experience in API and web testing, data validation, and defect tracking.
+Strong foundation in functional and regression testing, with exposure to automation, monitoring tools, and CI/CD workflows.
+Collaborative, detail-oriented, and quality-driven.

 ## Contact